Overview

 The optimal goal in fits treatment is to find the best possible therapy to stop fits, with the fewest side effects.

-Medication
+Medication of Fits

-• Treatment for fits often involves the use of anti-fits medications.
-Several options exist for anti-fits medications.
-The goal is to find the medicine that works best for you and that causes the fewest side effects.
-Sometimes, your doctor might recommend over one medication.
+Treatment for fits often involves the use of anti-fit medications.
+Several options exist for anti-fit medications.
+The goal is to find the medicine that works best for you and has the fewest side effects.
+Sometimes, your doctor might recommend more than one medication.
+Finding the right medication and dosage can be complex.

-• Finding the right medication and dosage can be complex.
 Your doctor will consider your condition, your frequency of fits, your age, and other factors when choosing which medication to prescribe.
 Your doctor will also review any other medications you may take, to ensure the anti-epileptic medications won't interact with them.

-Surgery and other therapies
+Surgery and Other Therapies

 • Surgery: The goal of surgery is to stop fits from happening.
 Surgeons locate and remove the area of your brain where fits begin.
 Surgery works best for people who have fits that always originate in the same place in their brains.